 1. Access the web interface at http://localhost:3000/

-2. On the terminal, set the environment variable:
+2. On the terminal in the container, set the environment variable:

 export WEBOTS_SHARED_FOLDER=<path to Webots share folder>:/config/share